Dr Sally Zacharias

 Research interests

-I investigate teacher and student Knowledge About Language (KAL).
-I am interested in usage-based (cognitive and functional) approaches to language learning in all pedagogical contexts, as well as the application of principles from these approaches to the knowledge-building process, by teachers and students.
-I am especially interested in how conceptual thinking develops in the disciplines, especially in the sciences.
+I am interested in how conceptual thinking develops in the disciplines, including the fields of language education and the sciences.
+I carry out workshops with practising science teachers in developing language awareness.
 In my doctoral research, I used and developed a cognitive discursive framework to describe and explain the development of how scientific abstract concepts are both constructed and linguistically represented in classroom discourse.
 A link to my thesis is [here].

 Grants